• Skip to main content

 What makes the sandwich work will be the filling.
 If you’re putting something on the sandwich that people won’t like, it doesn’t matter how closely you followed the formula.

-So when you’re thinking of writing a blog post, article, or other content, you may get a suggestion.
-But unless you know how to write the template – you’ve got bread without filling.
+So when you’re thinking of writing a blog post, article, email message or other content, you can consult a template or model.
+Now you have to add words and yes, stories.
+Otherwise you’ve got bread without filling.

 For example, one marketer suggested a system for writing blog posts: